hardwario/lora-modem/README.md

 [A note on LoRaWAN 1.1 compatibility](https://github.com/hardwario/lora-modem-abz/wiki/LoRaWAN-1.1-Compatibility)

+The project also provides a [Python library and a command line tool](./python) for managing TypeABZ LoRa modules.
+See this [README](./python/README.md) for more information.

 ## Building

 You will need the the embedded gcc toolchain for ARM (arm-none-eabi), git, and make to build the firmware from the source code.
 First, clone the repository and initialize git submodules: